shivam2296/Graph-Clustering/README.md

 # Graph-Clustering
+This project was carried out by Shivam Prasad during the summer internship at Indian Institute of Technology Hyderabad under the guidance of Dr. N.R.
+Aravind.

 GRAPH CLUSTERING ALGORITHM in C++.
 The algorithm uses the Quality function by Girvan-Newman to implement the clustering.

 *quality function Q=(conn_edges(cluster1,cluster2)/m)-(dccluster[cluster1]*dccluster[cluster2])/(m*m);